ovicon/AndroidCleanArchitectureWithMVP/README.md

 The presentation layer is implemented as an MVP design, the domain layer contains plain Java objects, and the data layer is just a dummy singelton implementaion.

-For the sake of clarity, for each layer, a different module has been used.
+For the sake of clarity, for each layer, a different module has been implemented.

 ![Modules in Android Studio](http://www.ovidiuconeac.ro/wp-content/uploads/2017/02/modules.png "Modules in Android Studio")